Just the thought of having to pay to replace your camera gear is enough to make most photographers very nervous!

 The Pelican 1650

-The 1650 is the favourite case of cinematographer Daniel Green who has travelled around the world for his projects.
+The Pelican 1650 case is the favourite case of cinematographer Daniel Green who has travelled around the world for his projects.

 The 1650 offers almost 10 inches of additional length, 6.5 inches of additional width, and 3 inches of height on the interior.
 The case itself weighs 28.06 lbs (12.7 kg) and stays buoyant at up to 181 lbs (82 kg) of total weight.
 The wheels and retractable handle help ensure the case is easy to move around.
 There are additional handles on other sides of the case as well.